What is Damnum Sine Injuria?

 1. Gloucester Grammar School Case (1410)

-The defendant was a school teacher in the plaintiff’s school.
+Facts:- The defendant was working as a school teacher in the school owned by the plaintiff.
 A conflict arose between the defendant and plaintiff, in result the defendant had decided to leave the school.

-Later on, he set up a rival school next to the plaintiff’s school.
+Later on, he opened up a rival school next to the plaintiff’s school.
 Students started to cancel the admission from plaintiff school and join defendant’s school because of their teaching ability.

 They both came into competition, where the plaintiff got the monetary loss.
-In the end, the plaintiff sued the defendant for compensation.
+Later on, the plaintiff sued the defendant for compensation.

 Issues Raised In This Case: